AndreasChristensen89/project-three-python/README.md

 ![Game Screen](/assets/images/readme-pictures/losing-screen.webp)

 * __Game over screen__
-    * A simple message of "Game Over" is printed, follwed by an empty line
+    * A simple message of "Game Over" is printed, followed by an empty line
     * Below two choices are printed:
         * 1: Return to the main menu - clears screen and returns to the main menu
         * 2: Exit - exits the application